manujgogoi/project-tasks/README.md

 - Fork this repository (or clone and push to your own **GitHub** repo.)
 - Work within the provided structure
-- Complete at least 10 tasks (you may complete up to 20).
+- Complete **_at least 9 tasks_** (you may complete up to 19 tasks).
-- Ensure your code follows **best practices**: clean, readable, and well-commented.
+- Ensure your code follows **best practices**: _clean_, _readable_, and _well-commented_.
+- Some tasks may not provide complete instructions—use your imagination and logical reasoning to fill the gaps and complete the task creatively and effectively.
 - Use **PHP ≥ 8.1**, **Laravel ≥ 11**, and **MySQL ≥ 7.x** as specified.
 - Push the completed tasks before the **24-hour deadline**
-- Share the **GitHub/GitLab repo link** back with us via email.
+- Share the **GitHub/GitLab repo link** back with us via email (📧 TO: manuj@indigiconsulting.com) and 📧 CC: abc@xyz.com.
+- **Deadline**: Submit your email before **29th May 2025, 12:00 Noon**.
+  Submissions received after this time will not be considered.

 ## 🚫 Important Rules